 The Boston Terrier

 Their spunky personalities endear them to their human companions.
-They're intelligent, well mannered, alert, rambunctious, and, at 15 to 25 pounds, a travel-friendly size.
-Easy to train and frequently effective watchdogs, the Boston Terrier is good with children.
+They’re intelligent, well-mannered, alert, and rambunctious.
+Easy to train and frequently effective watchdogs, the Boston Terrier is good with children and tender with elders.
 However, as we all know, nothing in life is perfect.
 Much the same as Uncle Cecil, the Boston Terrier is prone to snoring.
-But if you can handle the nighttime sonorous symphony, you just may have an awesome new pal.
+And like a bad prom date, prone to drooling as well.
+But if you can handle the nighttime sonorous symphony and the occasional slobber splatter, you just may have a new pal.